World Economic Forum (WEF)

 The deployed military and police forces are provided with material and equipment.
 In addition, the military provides the Graubünden cantonal police with equipment such as fire extinguishers, radios, fences, protective vests and vehicles.
 An ad hoc logistics battalion and other medical and logistics units assist the Graubünden cantonal police in transport, traffic control, medical services, and assembly and dismantling work.

-Air traffic over Swiss, Austrian and Liechtenstein territory within a radius of 25 nautical miles (approx. 46 km) of the centre of Davos will be restricted from 13 January until 22 January 2023.
+Air traffic over Swiss, Austrian and Liechtenstein territory within a radius of 25 nautical miles (approx. 46 km) of the centre of Davos will be restricted.
 Special rules and procedures that have been worked out by the Swiss Air Force and the Federal Office for Civil Aviation must be observed for approaches to and departures from regional airfields and heliports.
 Only specified visual flight routes may be flown.
 All these flights will be subject to authorisation; accreditation of both pilots and aircraft is required for authorisation.
 Even after accreditation, a request must be made to the air force for every flight.
 The air force will then decide whether to grant or refuse permission in accordance with requirements and security considerations.
 Detailed instructions can be found in official publications.
 The Swiss Air Force will support the civilian authorities with air transport and surveillance flights using helicopters, propeller planes and combat aircraft.
 Therefore, a considerable increase in military air movements even beyond the canton of Graubünden is to be expected.
-As air traffic includes not only helicopters and aeroplanes, all other airspace users are also subject to restrictions that come into force on 13 January 2023.
+As air traffic includes not only helicopters and aeroplanes, all other airspace users are also subject to restrictions that come into force on 12 January 2024.
 The regulations for model aircraft, UAVs, delta and paragliders are issued by the Graubünden cantonal police.

 Civilian pilots